sransara/com.sransara/content/notes/2019/build-yourself-a-git/index.md

 By using <mark>cryptographic content hashing</mark> we are feeding two birds with one little grain.
 Observe the similarities of our commit history graph to a [Merkle tree](https://en.wikipedia.org/wiki/Merkle_tree).

-{{<named-image
+{{<figure
 name="hash-tree"
 src="hash-tree.png"
-caption="Viewing Commit History DAG as a Merkel tree">}}
+caption="Viewing Commit History DAG as a Merkle tree">}}

 {{<ref-image name="hash-tree">}} shows that if an attacker tries to modify history by falsifying a commit (C2) they will end up creating a new branch out instead.
-As long as 'a' and 'e' are different c2 and c2_evil will have two different commit hashes.
+As long as 'a' and 'e' are different C2 and C2<sub>evil</sub> will have two different commit hashes.
 By using a cryptographic hashing mechanism we can ensure that it will be hard for an attacker to falsify an 'e' that matches the hash with 'a'.